 Symptoms of the flu include an abrupt and sudden onset of fever, aches, chills, fatigue/weakness, headache and, in some cases, vomiting.
 The flu typically lasts anywhere from one to two weeks.
-Vaccines greatly decrease your likelihood of contracting the flu and the CDC recommends that everyone gets a flu shot if at all possible.
+Vaccines greatly decrease your likelihood of contracting the flu and the CDC recommends that everyone over age 6 months get a flu shot if at all possible.

 Symptoms of the common cold usually have more of a gradual onset and are more mild.
 Those who have contracted a cold usually experience sneezing, congestion, and a sore throat.
 Patriot Urgent Care provides treatment for both the common cold and the flu.